Disinterpreter/taiko-web-docker/README.md

 docker-compose up -d --build
 ```

-After that, the container will create an interface and make a binding to `10.6.0.6` on port `80` (you can change it in docker-compose.yml)
+After that, the container will make a binding on port `8080` (you can change it in docker-compose.yml)

 If you have any questions or suggestions, ask in the [Taiko no Tatsujin Discord](https://discord.gg/ZpW62Vf)